Flash Freeze

 ~Slushy

-Simply spread the item to be frozen in a single layer on a baking sheet and place in the freezer.
-Once the item is frozen, wrap or baggie it for long term storage.
+Simply spread the item to be frozen in a single layer on a baking sheet and place it in the freezer.
+Once the item is frozen, wrap or baggie it for long-term storage.
+Don’t forget to grab a Sharpie and mark the date you froze it so that you will remember what needs to be used first in the freezer.

 NOW I understand.
 Thanks!